 If you would like to measure the retention rate among your customers over the last 365 days, simply build an audience of people who bought at least once within the last 365 days and see the retention rate in Audience Insights.
 In this case, 69 % of all buying customers in the audience have bought at least two times.
 By hovering over the graphs, you will see additional information.

 Customer Lifetime Value (CLV) is the sum of historic value and predicted future value the next 365 days.

 In this box, you will be able to see how much the people in your audience and the people in your total population are worth in total when combining historic and future value.
 Historic value is limited to the date of the first transaction and predicted future value is limited to 365 days.
-By hovering over the graphs you can see the split between historic and future value.
+By hovering over the numbers you can see the split between historic and future value.

 Average performance per customer

 In the Average performance per customer box you will see all metrics generated by the CLV model as an average per customer in the selected audience and be able to compare them with the average for the total amount of people who are represented in the selected CLV model.
 Use the relative percentage to the right to evaluate how your audience performs and how they stand out in comparison to all of your customers